Basis-Theory/basistheory-integration-guides/collections/guides/quickstart_ruby/index.md

 If you don’t already have a Basis Theory account and your first Tenant, create one [here](https://portal.basistheory.com/register).

 Within your Basis Theory account, create a new Application.
-To create a new application, head to our portal [here](https://portal.basistheory.com/applications/create) — this Application’s API Key enables you to authenticate with the Basis Theory platform and create Tokens within your Tenant.
+To create a new application, head to our portal [here](https://portal.basistheory.com/applications/create) — this Application’s API Key will enable you to authenticate with the Basis Theory platform and create Tokens within your Tenant.

 ### 3.1 Enter an Application Name
 This name allows you to identify this application in the future — for this tutorial enter “Ruby Quickstart”.